How does our inner drive liberate in life: by a job or profession?

 “I’m sure you can sell at least two pads,” she said.

-“There is a fine line between humbling and humiliating and I didn’t know whether I crossed that barrier or not.
+“There is a fine line between genuine try and success and I didn’t know whether I crossed that barrier or not.

 From that day onward, my journey is continuously going unwaveringly.